Rules for licensed premises and entertainment venues

 The first thing to do if you are disturbed by the operation of a licensed premises is to contact the premises and speak with the Licensee.
 The Licensee is the person who is required by a liquor licence to ensure the premises is operated in accordance with the requirements of NSW liquor licensing laws.

 If the problem persists, Council as the local consent authority may be able to intervene.
 However, Council does not have the power to regulate licensed premises patron behaviour.
-Complaints regarding late-night patron noise in the vicinity of licensed should be directed to the NSW Office of Liquor, Gaming and Racing (OLGR).
+Complaints regarding late-night patron noise in the vicinity of licensed should be directed to the Liquor & Gaming NSW.
 Complaints regarding anti-social behaviour from patrons should be directed to NSW Police.